-The councils refusal has energized them and they (E9 Residents group), have since contacted all the web sites Silk House Hotel advertises on, which included online booking in an effort to shut them down and promises to wage war and keep the pressure on.
+The councils refusal has energized them and they (E9 Residents group), have since contacted all the web sites Silk House Hotel advertises on, which included online booking sites, in an effort to shut them down and promise to wage war and keep the pressure on.

 After a string of comments from me and others, E9 Residents group have taken to commenting about their plans through back channels and rarely on twitter or blog.
 They now see themselves as champions and gate keepers for E9 and Homerton.
 In fact the last meeting they had on Tuesday, was only open to a select few and was held at one of their members homes, instead of a public hall they had been offered in the neighbourhood.

 What sets this group apart from other neighborhood campaigns, are the guerrilla tactics they have embarked on and the way they took to Twitter, a blog and online petition to make their feelings known and to rally more troops.
 It wasn’t your garden variety neighbourhood action group, but more like sophomoric tag teams playing bullies.
 According to one of the building owners, Naveed Mir, some of the campaigners have got personal with their actions and have crossed the line.